websanco/liferay-learn/docs/dxp-cloud/latest/en/platform-services/backup-service.md

 **Download Backups**: You can manually download both `.tgz` archives that comprise a backup from the Backups page.
 Simply click on the *Actions* button ( ⋮ ) for the backup you want to download, and select *Download*.
 See [Downloading and Uploading Backups](./downloading-and-uploading-backups.md) for more information and instructions on how to use backup service APIs to download or upload backups.

 **Restore Environments from Backups**: You can restore an environment from one of the backups retained in the `prd` environment.
 Simply click on the *Actions* button ( ⋮ ) for the backup you want to use, and select *Restore To...*.
 You can also apply custom SQL scripts with a data restore.
-See [Restoring Data](./restoring-data.md) for more information.
+See [Restoring Data from a Backup](./restoring-data-from-a-backup.md) for more information.

 ```note::
    Backup timestamps are displayed automatically based on your browser location, while backup schedules are based on the UTC±00 time zone.